Green Policy The environmental ethos of the Little Massage Clinic

 In my practice, I have long used essential oils from sources that are organic, organically grown, naturally farmed or wild picked sustainably.
 My base oils tend to be largely organic & cold pressed to ensure you have an excellent product with maximum nourishing benefits.
 I mostly use a local supplier Kobashi, in Devon, who I have an excellent relationship with.
 Scott one of the owners and I have had great conversations about sustainability while I place orders.
 They are very particular about testing their products stringently for nasties such as insecticides and pesticides.

-The bottles and jars I use to mix up my “TLC in a Bottle” are glass, and although these may be heavier to transport, I feel that they can be recycled more effectively more often than plastic.
+The bottles and jars I use to mix up my “TLC in a Bottle” are glass, and although these may be heavier to transport, I feel that they can be reused and recycled more effectively, more often than plastic.
 I also use aluminium rather than plastic caps where I can.
 The labels are recycled paper.

-Under pandemic conditions I am not using couch roll, using reuseable cotton covers which are changed between clients and dried outside as much as weather permits.
+All couch linen is changed between clients and dried outside as much as weather permits.

-Old towels are reused e.g. donated to animal charities or cut up & used as cloths.
+Old towels are reused e.g. donated to animal charities or cut up and used as cloths.

-I reuse stationary and packaging wherever possible & paper is either recycled or sustainably sourced.
+I reuse stationary and packaging wherever possible and paper is either recycled or sustainably sourced.

 Good time management minimises travel and fuel consumption.
-I have a turn off policy, save water & use organically grown herbs from the garden for teas and treatments
+I have a turn off policy and use water mindfully.

-I only purchase natural toiletries and cleaners and use refill services.
+I only purchase natural toiletries and cleaners, using refill services where possible.

-Personally, I try to be ethical but still need to make improvements & that is usually money dependent.
-We buy organic & local when we can, but I confess to the convenience of supermarket shopping all too regularly.
-Our family tries to avoid frivolous consumption of “stuff” choosing to spend our money on good food & preloved.
-I have used 100% natural toiletries for decades, often making my own low impact deodorants and buying locally made goodness like soap, shampoo & conditioner bars etc.
+Personally, I try to be ethical but still need to make improvements and that is usually money dependent.
+We buy organic and local when we can, but I confess to the convenience of supermarket shopping all too regularly.
+Our family tries to avoid frivolous consumption of “stuff” choosing to spend our money on good food and preloved.
+I have used 100% natural toiletries for decades, often making my own low impact deodorants and buying locally made goodness like soap, shampoo and conditioner bars etc.

-This is the main reason we sold our house, where we had a very productive veg & fruit garden, including a mini polytunnel, & bought a 1.9acre field.
-It took us years to finally achieve and finally managed this in 2017.
-We have already planted hundreds of young trees with underplanting of fruit, perennial vegetables & herbs as part of our mission to plant a permaculture food forest.
+This is the main reason we sold our house, where we had a very productive garden, choosing to buy a 1.9acre field for our project.
+After many years we finally achieved this in 2017.
+We've now planted hundreds of young trees with underplanting of fruit, perennial vegetables and herbs as part of our mission to plant a permaculture food forest.
 We try different composting ideas & make our own liquid feeds.
-We feel we are just playing as our knowledge has many gaps, but we felt we needed to consume less & plant more, and that actions speak louder than words.
-We aim to improve our own food production, hopefully share what we grow & learn as we improve & learn, leaving a legacy our child could be proud to inherit.
+We feel we are just playing as our knowledge has many gaps, but we felt we needed to consume less and plant more, feeling actions speak louder than words.
+We are gradually improving our food production, the soil health and watching the positive growth of biodiversity.
+This brings us great joy especially as we share what we grow and learn as we go.

-As I learn and join up more dots, I will try & improve to reduce my impact on the planet in my home, field & workplace.
+As I learn and join up more dots, I will try and improve to reduce my impact on the planet in my home, field and workplace.
 Always learning … looking after me, looking after you, your family, our community, “our planet”.

 “Nobody really owns anything.
 We give back our bodies at the end of our lives.
 We own our thoughts, but everything else is just borrowed.
 We use it for a while, then pass it on.